wolfgangj/okami/README.md

 You need `with` to convert nullables to non-nullables.
 Without it, you can not access their values.
 `with` works similar to `if`.
+The `else` branch will have the null reference dropped automatically.

 ```
 ; deref pointer or use default value